 Too many local news outlets have disappeared in Louisiana, Alabama and Mississippi.
 The Gulf States Newsroom was created to ensure that stories related to health care, criminal justice, the economy and other important issues continue to be told.
 WWNO and WRKF in Louisiana, WBHM in Alabama, Mississippi Public Broadcasting, and NPR are working together as a regional newsroom to plan coverage, share resources and add reporting power in a story-rich region that has for too long gone under-covered.

-Support for the Gulf States Newsroom comes from WBHM, the Corporation for Public Broadcasting, NPR, W.K.
-Kellogg Foundation, the Commonwealth Fund, the Public Welfare Foundation and the Trust for Civic Life.
-To learn more about the Gulf States Newsroom, email connect@gulfstatesnewsroom.org.
+The Gulf States Newsroom thanks those who make our work possible through their support, including: the Corporation for Public Broadcasting, NPR, W.K.
+Kellogg Foundation, The Commonwealth Fund, Moises Itzkowich Foundation, Theresa McDonald, the Trust for Civic Life, Advancing Democracy, Haberman Foundation, WWNO, WRKF, WBHM, MPB, and individual donors from our region and across the country.
+To learn more about the Gulf States Newsroom, or to support our work, email connect@gulfstatesnewsroom.org.

 The Regional Team: